milanaryal/milanaryal.github.io/_posts/2013/2013-11-09-keep-on-going.md

   - "/2013/11/keep-on-going/"
 ---

-The current obstacles are the foundation of your future success.
-There are some persons who didn't give up no matter what.
-Thus, if you are failing, keep on going
+<p class="lead">The current obstacles are the foundation of your future success.
+There are some persons who didn’t give up no matter what.
+Thus, if you are failing, keep on going</p>

----

 ### Albert Einstein, physicist